Methodology

 Reddit signals

 The Reddit data layer reads from a fine-tuned NER pipeline that classifies each post and comment for stock tickers, companies, ETFs, commodities, and macro indicators.
-Source subreddits include r/wallstreetbets, r/stocks, r/investing, r/options, r/etfs, and r/commodities.
+The source subreddits are the finance communities we ingest — currently r/wallstreetbets, r/ausfinance, r/stocks, r/investing, r/etfs, r/options, r/asx_bets, r/cryptocurrency, r/asx and r/commodities.
+The set grows as coverage expands, so treat any count you see quoted elsewhere as of its date.

 A ratio at or above 1.5x is rendered as trending; at or above 2x we additionally outline the chip in the brand accent to visually separate genuine spikes from drift.